 Considering the total foraminiferal faunas in the 0-5 cm sediment interval (Table 2), the highest absolute abundance is displayed at the inner fjord station MC2 (2249 ind.
-50 cm-2) whereas it is reduced by about half at the other two inner fjord stations (1104 and 1353 ind.
-50 cm-2at MC1 and MC3 respectively).
-The absolute abundance increases in the deep basin

-295 stations (1861 and 1439 ind.
-50 cm-2 at MC4 and MC5 respectively) and drastically declines at the sill station MC6 reaching the lowest abundance detected in the transect (940 ind.
-50 cm-2).
-At the outer fjord station MC7, the total absolute abundance is 1238 ind.
-50 cm-2.
+50cm-2) whereas it is reduced by about half at the other two inner fjord stations (1104 and 1353 ind.
+50cm-2at MC1 and MC3 respectively).
+The absolute abundance increases in the deep basin stations 285 (1861 and 1439 ind.
+50cm-2 at MC4 and MC5 respectively) and drastically declines at the sill station MC6 reaching the lowest abundance detected in the transect (940 ind.50cm-2).
+At the outer fjord station MC7, the total absolute abundance is 1238 ind.50cm-2.

 Both the inner fjord stations MC1 and MC2 present the same number of species (27) (Table 2), and similar Shannon-Wiener index (H' = 1.61 and 1.48) and equitability (J = 0.49 and 0.45).
-The third inner fjord station MC3 is characterised by the

-300 lowest diversity (19 species and H' = 0.92) and the lowest equitability (J = 0.31) whereas the deep basin stations MC4 and MC5 show relative high H' (2.25 and 2.35, respectively) and J values (0.62 and 0.70, respectively).
+The third inner fjord station MC3 is characterised by the lowest diversity (19 species and H' = 0.92) and the lowest equitability (J = 0.31) whereas the deep basin stations MC4 and MC5 show relative high H' (2.25 and 2.35, respectively) and J values (0.62 and 0.70, respectively).
 The sill station MC6 shows similar H' and J values compared with the deep basin stations (2.18 and 0.65 respectively).
 The outer fjord station MC7 shows the highest number of species (44) and H' index (2.40).

-In terms of species composition (Fig. 3a), the inner fjord stations are mainly dominated by two calcareous species:

-- 305 Elphidium clavatum contributing for 22, 47 and 75% of the total fauna and Nonionellina labradorica for 51, 31 and 13% at MC1, MC2 and MC3, respectively.
-Cassidulina reniforme is a secondary species at station MC1 (10%) and Elphidium bartletti at station MC2 (8%).
-The deep basin stations (MC4 and MC5) are dominated by various agglutinated species that contributes differently to the total assemblages.
-The most abundant are Recurvoides turbinatus (12 and 18%, respectively at MC4 and MC5), Reophax fusiformis (13 and 10%) and Reophax scorpiurus (27 and 17%).
-Ammotium cassis and Labrospira - 310 crassimargo are less abundant at MC4 compared to MC5 (2 and 11% for A. cassis and 6 and 11% for L. crassimargo respectively).
-Additionally, the calcareous N. labradorica is still quite abundant (20% at MC4 and 8% at MC5).
-The sill station MC6 shows similarity with the deep basin stations because of the presence of the agglutinated R. turbinatus (10%) and R. fusiformis (24%) but it differs by the presence of the agglutinated Adercotryma glomeratum (29%).
-The outer fjord station (MC7) can be distinguished from all other stations by the exclusive presence of the two calcareous species - 315 Globobulimina auriculata and Melonis barleeanus (9 and 12% respectively) and by the major contribution of the agglutinated species Lagenammina difflugiformis (14%).
-Nevertheless, some species which are abundant inside the fjord are also present at station MC7 (e.g., N. labradorica 25%, R. fusiformis 6% and R. scorpiurus 15%).
+- In terms of species composition (Fig. 3a), the inner fjord stations are mainly dominated by two calcareous species: Elphidium excavatum subsp. clavatum contributing for 22, 47 and 75% of the total fauna and Nonionellina labradorica for 51, 31 and 13% at MC1, MC2 and MC3, respectively.
+It can be noted that E. excavatum subsp. clavatum is predominant at MC2 and MC3 in contrast with the prevalence of N. labradorica at MC1.
+Elphidium bartletti is a secondary species at station MC2 (8%) however it contributes for less than 2% at the two other inner fjord stations.
+The deep basin stations (MC4 and MC5) are - 300 dominated by various agglutinated species that contributes differently to the total assemblages.
+The relative abundance of Recurvoides turbinatus varies from 12 to 18%, Reophax fusiformis from 13 to 10% and Reophax scorpiurus from 27 to 17%, at MC4 and MC5 respectively.
+Both Ammotium cassis and Labrospira crassimargo are less numerous at MC4 compared to MC5 (2 and 11% for A. cassis and 6 and 11% for L. crassimargo respectively).
+The calcareous Nonionellina labradorica is still abundant at MC4 (20%) but less at MC5 (8%).
+The sill station MC6 shows similarity with the deep basin stations because - 305 of the presence of the agglutinated R. turbinatus (10%) and R. fusiformis (24%) but it differs by the presence of the agglutinated Adercotryma glomeratum (29%).
+The outer fjord station (MC7) can be distinguished from all other stations by the exclusive presence of the two calcareous species Globobulimina auriculata and Melonis barleeanus (9 and 12% respectively) and by the major contribution of the agglutinated species Lagenammina difflugiformis (14%).
+Nevertheless, some species which are abundant inside the fjord are also present at station MC7 (e.g. N. labradorica 25%, R. fusiformis 6% and R. scorpiurus 15%).

-4.4.2 Agglutinated vs calcareous foraminifera (0-5 cm, >150 μm)
+310 4.4.2 Agglutinated vs calcareous foraminifera (0-5 cm, >150 μm)